 Going to Treatment After a Relapse

-You are NOT a failure if treatment didn’t work the first time.
+You are NOT a failure if the treatment didn’t work the first time.

 Cocaine relapse rates and statistics indicate that returning to treatment is a common occurrence.
 One research sample of more than 300 people who completed cocaine addiction treatment revealed that 44% of people were readmitted into a treatment program within 2.6 years after completing their initial treatment 8.